Ananya Pandey Birthday: Mom Bhavana Pandey Shares Adorable Childhood Pictures

 On The Work Front For Ananya

-On the work front, Ananya Pandey is busy with the shoot of ‘Kale-Peeli'.
+On the work front, Ananya Pandey is busy with the shoot of ‘Khaali Peeli'.
 She is sharing screen space with Kartik Aaryan and Bhumi Pednekar in ‘Pati, Patni, Aur Woh'.